aaaaaa123456789/libplum/docs/functions.md

   size and not a special constant, and is therefore equal to `SIZE_MAX` minus the number of mode constants.)
 - `error`: pointer to an `unsigned` value that will be set to [an error constant][errors] if the function fails.
   If the function succeeds, that value will be set to zero.
-  This argument can be `NULL` if the caller isn't interested in the reason why writing out the image failed, as the failure itself can be detected through the return value.
+  This argument can be a null pointer if the caller isn't interested in the reason why writing out the image failed, as the failure itself can be detected through the return value.

 **Return value:**